The way to the TOP account in World of Tanks: Fast WOT account boosting Let's think about what ...

 Which ship to choose?
 Short guide of tech-trees for beginner

 Guides and tactics – Part 2

-In previous article we talked about the best ships from every class for beginners.
+In previous article we talked about the best warship types from every class for beginners.
 Here you can read about each nations tech-tree.
 (We didn’t include aircraft carriers because it’s not best ships for starting).

 Everything about these ships are average: armor and ballistics and damage.
 They shoot best at long distances, almost all ships have a caliber that is the highest for their tier.
 They are easy and pleasant to play (from the 5th tier at least).

 Strong HE shells, good ballistics, good concealment and powerful long-range torpedoes.